A Linear Time Algorithm for the Maximum Overlap of Two Convex Polygons Under Translation: Blocking Scheme

-Towards producing a prune-and-search style algorithm, we want some way to reduce the time required to compute the vector $t^*$ which maximizes $\textnormal{Area}((P+t^*) \cap Q)$.
-Instead of reducing the complexity of $P$ or $Q$ directly, we maintain and refine a specific data structure that contains information about $P$ and $Q$ and allows us to rapidly search for optimal placements.
+\paragraph{A Data Structure Using Blocks.} As we hone in on the translation $t^*$ maximizing $\textnormal{Area}((P+t^*) \cap Q)$, we want some way to decrease the time required to compute $\textnormal{Area}((P+t) \cap Q)$ for different query translations~$t$.
+Instead of simplifying $P$ or $Q$ directly, we maintain and refine a specific data structure for $P$ and $Q$ that allows us to more efficiently search for optimal placements.